-Join Jungwoo Ryoo for an in-depth discussion in this video Remote acquisition, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Remote acquisition, part of Learning Computer Forensics (2014).

 …In addition to the steady acquisition and live acquisition,…there is also another type of acquisition, which is remote acquisition.…Remote acquisition is done through a network connection and…involves a client server type of architecture.…In many cases,…you install a client on a machine from which you want to retrieve the data.…Remote acquisition is a form of live acquisition,…especially because it requires that the computing device in form of a host or…a host computer, is still up an running.…